carmenvicente/carmenvicente/README.md

             </a>
           </p>
           <p align="center">
-            Web application developed for **Carnicerías Vicente Valencia**.
-Optimizing digital presence through a **modern frontend** and a scalable architecture.
+            Web application developed for <strong>Carnicerías Vicente Valencia</strong>.
+Optimizing digital presence through a modern frontend and a scalable architecture.
-            This project was part of my Bachelor's Thesis (TFG) for the degree in **Telecommunications Technologies Engineering**.
+            This project was part of my Bachelor's Thesis (TFG) for the degree in <strong>Telecommunications Technologies Engineering</strong>.
           </p>
         </div>
       </td>